 Treatment for Rocky Mountain spotted fever involves an oral antibiotic known as doxycycline.
 It’s the preferred drug for treating both children and adults.
 If you’re pregnant, your doctor may prescribe chloramphenicol instead.

-The CDC recommends that you start taking the antibiotic as soon as the diagnosis is suspected, even before your doctor receives the laboratory results needed to definitively diagnose you.
+The CDC that you start taking the antibiotic as soon as the diagnosis is suspected, even before your doctor receives the laboratory results needed to definitively diagnose you.
 This is because delay in treating the infection can lead to significant complications.
 The goal is to begin treatment as soon as possible, ideally within the first five days of infection.
 Make sure you take the antibiotics exactly the way your doctor or pharmacist described.

 If you don't begin receiving treatment within the first five days, you might require intravenous (IV) antibiotics in the hospital.
 If your disease is severe or you have complications, you may have to stay in the hospital for a longer period of time to receive fluids and be monitored.